QAInsights/PerfAction/README.md

   with:
     test-plan-path: ./TestPlans/S01_SimpleExample/S01_SimpleExample.jmx
     args: "-H my.proxy.server -P 8000"
+    test-results: result.csv

 - name: Upload Results
   uses: actions/upload-artifact@v2
   with:
     name: jmeter-results
-    path: result.jtl
+    path: result.csv
 ```

 ## Download JMeter Test Results

-By default, this GitHub Action will log the performance statistics under `result.jtl`.
+By default, this GitHub Action will log the performance statistics under `result.jtl` if no other file is specified.
 After the execution, it will be uploaded to the GitHub artifacts.

 To download the JMeter results, go to your `Actions` and then click on the executed workflow, then click on `jmeter-results` link which will download the zip file.